 Figure D1.
-R, bias and RMSE (% total carbon) of the validation of RS-LOCAL modelling approaches using different numbers of local HAFL samples in model calibration, when altering the RS-LOCAL parameter k.
-RMSE is on a logarithmic scale.
+R^2 , bias and RMSE (percent total carbon) of the validation of RS-LOCAL modeling approaches, using different numbers of local HAFL samples in model calibration, when altering the RS-LOCAL parameter k.
+The RMSE is on a logarithmic scale.

-Appendix E: Geographical Position of Chosen Samples by RS-LOCAL
+Appendix E: Geographical position of chosen samples by RS-LOCAL

-We mapped the locations from which RS-LOCAL selected samples from the SSL for calibration together with 20 local HAFL samples (n = 334, k = 300; Figure E1).
+We mapped the locations from which RS-LOCAL selected samples from the SSL for calibration together with 20 local HAFL samples (n = 334; k = 300; Fig. E1).
 There appeared to be no spatial correlation between chosen RS-LOCAL locations and geographical distance from the local HAFL locations.
-In other words, locations chosen by RS-LOCAL suggest that spectrally

-- 410 relevant soil samples from the SSL to predict SC in local HAFL samples are not confined to nearby areas in terms of geographical distance.
-This may be linked to the heterogeneity of soils found in these drained peatlands: in between layers of organic soils, sampled soil layers also contained geologic substrate material from lacustrine carbonates, dense clay or fluvial sand depositions.
-We speculate that this soil and spectral diversity at local HAFL sampling locations may explain why RS-LOCAL even selected relevant SSL samples originating from the Alps mountain range.
-This ultimately suggests that RS-LOCAL is able - 415 to use segments of soil spectra from a variety of similar but also dissimilar locations for prediction of new local soil samples.
+In other words, locations chosen by RS-LOCAL suggest that spectrally relevant soil samples from SSL for predicting SC in local HAFL samples are not confined to nearby areas in terms of geographical distance.
+This may be linked to the heterogeneity of soils found in these drained peatlands; in between layers of organic soils, sampled soil layers also contain geologic substrate material from lacustrine carbonates, dense clay or fluvial sand depositions.
+We speculate that this soil and spectral diversity at local HAFL sampling locations may explain why RS-LOCAL even selected relevant SSL samples originating from the Alps.
+This ultimately suggests that RS-LOCAL is able to use segments of soil spectra from a variety of similar but also dissimilar locations to predict new local soil samples.

 Figure E1.
-A map showing BDM (green diamonds), NABO (gray squares) locations from which RS-LOCAL subset samples (n = 314, k = 300) for a RS-LOCAL calibration (n = 334).
-All HAFL locations (orange diamonds) are shown underneath BDM and NABO locations to allow a better focus on locations chosen by RS-LOCAL.
+A map showing BDM (green dots) and NABO (gray squares) locations from which RS-LOCAL subset samples (n = 314, k = 300) for a RS-LOCAL calibration (n = 334).
+All HAFL locations (orange dots) are shown underneath BDM and NABO locations to allow a better focus on locations chosen by RS-LOCAL.